Ferruccio Stefenelli: Biography

 After being decreed as eligible for his new career in November 1927, in 1929 he was assigned as a Vice Consul in Sfax, French Tunisia up until 1932.

-His longest tenure begun in 1933, when he was assigned to rappresent Italy in the Republic of China, being stationed in Hankou, where, in his early years, he'd meet Mao Zedong and Zhou Enlai.
+His longest tenure begun in 1933, when he was assigned to represent Italy in the Republic of China, being stationed in Hankou, where, in his early years, he'd meet Mao Zedong and Zhou Enlai.

 During his tenure in China, he was a strong believer of Italian neutrality during his diplomatic career, up until the Italian entry into World War II.
 He also considered himself neutral on the Second Sino-Japanese War.
 During this time, his daughter, Maria Grazia Stefenelli, became a friend of the son of Zhang Zuolin, whom she had nicknamed "Bobby".
-His daughter also went to school and interacted with Mark di Suvero, so much so that Ferruccio Stefenelli utilized his diplomatic powers and lended his car to Mark's parents as to help them escape to San Francisco in 1941.
+His daughter also went to school and interacted with Mark di Suvero, so much so that Ferruccio Stefenelli utilized his diplomatic powers and lent his car to Mark's parents as to help them escape to San Francisco in 1941.

 He was the last fascist podestà of the Italian concession of Tientsin in China from 1938 up until the Japanese-Italian War on 10 September 1943.
 During the assault on the concession, he hid in the Caserma Ermanno Carlotto alongside the Italian and Chinese civilians within the colony.
 Upon being arrested, he was one of the 170 Italians who swore loyalty to the Italian Social Republic, sparing him from being sent to an internment camp.

 He did to guarantee that the remaining non-interned Italian civilians would be protected by some kind of diplomatic and consular protection after ambassador Francesco Maria Taliani's arrest on 8 September 1943.
 In October 1943 he sent a telegram from Nanjing to the Italian Embassy in Berlin complaining that "despite" the Italians' "declarations of loyalty to the Fascist Government, Japanese and Chinese authorities have taken drastic and humiliating measures against Italian institutions and citizens".
-He then complained about the embassy's funds being seized and asked the Italian Social Republic to intervine to reinstate Fascist Consuls as to protect Italian civilians.
-He was the only person during the Japanese-Italian War to rappresent the Italians in occupied China, Korea and Japan effectively.
+He then complained about the embassy's funds being seized and asked the Italian Social Republic to intervene to reinstate Fascist Consuls as to protect Italian civilians.
+He was the only person during the Japanese-Italian War to represent the Italians in occupied China, Korea and Japan effectively.